9 Marketing Blind Spots and How to Fix Them

 Marketers aren’t immune to blind spots or oversights in their strategies and spending.
 Even the largest and most successful companies get bogged down by minor details, rusty tactics, and messy data.

-The most important thing you can do to fix your marketing blind spots is to identify them.
+The most important thing you can do to fix your marketing mistakes is to identify them.
 After all, if you don’t know what needs fixing, you won’t be able to fix it.

 In this article, we’ll identify the nine most common marketing blind spots for you and explain what you can do to fix them.